mifi/reactive-video/README.md

 ### Programmatic API

 Or you can use the programmatic Node API.
-Create a new Node.js project, then add `@reactive-video/builder`:
+Create a new Node.js project, then add `@reactive-video/builder` (not that reactive-video does not currently strictly follow semver):

 ```bash
 mkdir awesome-reactive-video